 If beer is 95% water, then that water needs to be 100% awesome.

-Clean water and clean waterways are crucial to great tasting beer.
+Clean water and clean waterways are crucial to good tasting beer.
 Without clean water, there isn’t a brewery in the world that can make good beer.
-The water in Washington County, where Yee-Haw receives some of its water for brewing, is low in mineral content.
-That’s one of the reasons their dunkel and pilsner are so good!
-What better reason than beer to ensure our water is clean, right?
+The water in Washington County, where Yee Haw receives some of its water, is low in mineral content which is why their Dunkel and Pilsner are so good.
+What better reason to ensure our water is clean, right?

-Our friends at Yee-Haw Brewing Company have partnered with two local East Tennessee organizations and local businesses to promote and bring awareness to protecting our local and regional watersheds throughout the month of July.
-Tennessee Clean Water Network is a publicly funded 501(c)(3) that works to “empower Tennessean’s to exercise their right to clean water and healthy communities by fostering civic engagement, building partnerships and advancing, and when necessary enforcing, water policy for a sustainable future.”
-Along with TCWN, Yee-Haw has teamed up with Syndicate Fly Fishing to help support the cause.
+Tennessee Clean Water Network is publicly funded/501(c)(3) non-profit whose goal is to “Empower Tennessean’s to exercise their right to clean water and healthy communities by fostering civic engagement, building partnerships and advancing, and when necessary enforcing, water policy for a sustainable future.”

 Let’s do a quick recap.
 If the earth is about 70% water, and the human body is roughly 60% water don’t you think it’s important that we take care of our rivers, streams, lakes and oceans that provide us with so many resources?
 I think so.
 The next time you jump in the shower, or water your yard or drink a glass of water from the faucet, remember that it is only possible because we have safe, clean water.